-She has a Bachelors degree in Literature from St. Stephen’s College, an MA in Literature from Jawaharlal Nehru University, Delhi and has a Diploma in Film and Video Communication from NID Ahmedabad.
-She is currently a Faculty in the film department at Srishti School of Art and Design, Bangalore.
+Aditi has a Bachelors degree in Literature from St. Stephen’s College, an MA in Literature from Jawaharlal Nehru University, Delhi and a Diploma in Film and Video Communication from National Institute of Design, Ahmedabad

-- Ahsam is an architect who turned to filmmaking just for the passion of it.
-She has a Bachelor in Architecture from College of Engg., Trivandrum and a PG Diploma in Film & Video Communication from NID, Ahmedabad.
-She has practiced as an architect, and later dabbled in feature films, ad films, corporate films and her own short films.
-Her short films "Chaattalmazha" & "Allah-u Akbar" has been screened at various film festivals.
-Her latest outing was with AOL as a video editor, production coordinator and filmmaker.
+- Ahsam K R. Ahsam has a Bachelor in Architecture from College of Engineering, Thiruvananthapuram and a PG Diploma in Film & Video Communication from NID, Ahmedabad.
+She has practiced as an architect, and later dabbled in short films, ad films, corporate films and feature films.
+She has worked with AOL as a video editor, production coordinator and filmmaker.
 She teaches film courses at Srishti, and helps in managing the equipment.
 She is also working on her own film, a documentary in process.

 - Arzu Mistry.
 Arzu Mistry, BFA California College of the Arts, Ed.
 M. Harvard Graduate School of Education, is an educator, muralist, mixed media visual artist and dancer.
 She lives and works between the United States and India.
 She has 10 years of arts education experience spanning varied educational institutions from private schools to schools for urban poor, museums to non-profits, and State Offices of Education to Art and Design Colleges.
 At Srishti, Arzu is an Artist-in-Residence and a Research Associate at Project Vision.
 Her research this year has centered on connecting memory, story, play and art making through community art projects, teacher professional development and educational research and practice at Drishya Kallika Kendra, Learning centers for Urban Poor.